 Nowadays, most of us have a lot of personal information stored on our phones.
-Whether you use online banking, have your Amazon account linked to your debit card or even if you just keep personal information like account details, addresses and private contact numbers stored in your emails, your phone is likely filled with sensitive data.
+Whether you use online banking, have your Amazon account linked to your debit card, or even if you just keep personal information like account details, addresses or private contact numbers stored in your emails, your phone is likely filled with sensitive data.

-You wouldn’t leave your house without locking the door, so don’t leave your phone without locking the screen.
-Modern smartphones offer several different options and not all of them are equal when it comes to security.
+You wouldn’t leave your house without locking the door.
+So don’t leave your phone without locking the screen.
+Modern smartphones offer several different unlocking options and not all of them are equal when it comes to security.

 A pattern may be easier to remember, but it’s also easier for others to watch and remember, or replicate from the fingermarks on your screen.
 Here’s the order of most secure to least secure methods of locking your phone:

 If you want to keep your smartphone secure, consider using a password rather than a simple PIN.
 While it may take longer to type out each time, the number of possible combinations makes it the more secure option.
 Longer passwords and those that include both letters and numbers will help keep your phone and your personal information safe and secure.

 And it should go without saying, but don’t set your password to ‘password’.

 Once you’ve set up your screen lock you can go one step further and add an extra layer of security by locking specific apps.
 This is easier to do on Android devices, since you can install dedicated apps, such as App Lock, which lets you add a separate PIN, password or even fingerprint lock to selected apps.

 Some apps, such as online banking, shopping or email accounts, will automatically require a second level of security in order to be accessed.
 But you still might want to prevent unwanted access to other apps if you so wish.

 At the moment, the options for iPhones are more limited, with iOS allowing you to limit screen time or access to some first-party apps.